pidgezero-one/smrpgpatchbuilder/README.md

 ])
 ```

 If you want to use any `Jump to address` commands, you can do it by putting labels on your commands.
 You don't need to worry about ROM addresses at all!
+(However, just like in Lazy Shell, commads in 0x1Exxxx can only jump to other commands in 0x1Exxxx and not in 0x1Fxxxx, etc. These are called **banks** and you can jump to any command in any script as long as it's in the same bank.)
 ```python
 script = EventScript([
 	JmpIfBitClear(UNKNOWN_7049_4, ["LabelGoesHere"]), # This will skip the RunDialog command by jumping to the SetBit command